konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 You can initialize a Document with a :ref:`Category<category-concept>`.
 You can also use `Document.set_category` to set a Document's Category after it has been initialized.
 This will count as if a human manually revised it.

+Note: a Document's Category can be changed via `set_category` only if the original Category has been set to `no_category`.
+Otherwise, an attempt to change a Category will cause an error.

 .. literalinclude:: /sdk/boilerplates/test_document_categorization.py
    :language: python
    :start-after: start init